-The five-year course aims at providing basic training for every type of doctor.
+The undergraduate course aims at providing basic training for every type of doctor.
 Its purpose therefore is to give graduates a rational approach to the practice of medicine in the light of existing knowledge, and to provide them with the capacity to understand and utilise the new developments which they will later encounter in their own particular branch of medicine.
 For this reason it places considerable emphasis on the scientific aspects of medicine.
 This includes consideration of the science of normal and abnormal human behaviour, both in individual patients and in communities.

-In planning the curriculum, the Faculty had very much in mind the information explosion in all fields of knowledge.
-One reason for curricular revision is that one cannot simply keep adding new material to the material currently being taught without creating confusion and dissatisfaction in the minds of both students and teachers.
-The curriculum aims at being flexible, making it easy to alter in the future, without adding significantly to the length or total factual content of the undergraduate course.
-The medical graduate will be involved in a lifetime of postgraduate study in all fields of medicine.
-The undergraduate course must therefore provide the scientific basis for such studies and must equip him with sufficient skills to begin the practice of medicine under supervision during his preregistration year following graduation.
+The faculty has had very much in mind the information explosion in all fields of knowledge.
+As medical graduates will be involved in a lifetime of post-graduate study in all fields of medicine, the undergraduate course must therefore provide the scientific basis for such studies and must equip him with sufficient skills to begin the practice of medicine under supervision during his preregistration year following graduation.

 The bulk of the course consists of 'core' material, which is defined as material that provides essential orientation for subsequent studies.
 It is selected in relation to some important principle that the teacher wishes to illustrate.
-Each student also has the choice of an option, which will allow him to study certain fields in greater depth.
+Each student also has the choice of options, which will allow him to study certain fields in greater depth.
 Both the 'core' and 'option' components of the course should give the student the opportunity for learning through his own experience and effort.